 Our testers love wearing these pants.
-While we thought that the convertible option added greatly to its versatility (and that it was the best convertible option that we tested), we are aware of the fact that not everyone enjoys convertible pants.
-Whether one is concerned about the look of the zipper and seam, the feel of the material against the skin, or simply the added weight, there are plenty of reasons to want a normal pant instead.
+While we thought that the convertible option added much to its versatility (and that it was the best convertible option that we tested), we are aware of the fact that not everyone enjoys convertible pants.
+Whether one is concerned about the look of the zipper and seam, the feel of the material against the skin, or merely the added weight, there are plenty of reasons to want a standard pant instead.
 For those people, we recommend the Prana Stretch Zion.

 These pants were plenty warm for hiking on a cold and cloudy winter day when snow was threatening and the wind was blowing.
 We were lucky to find dry trail, and also happy to not have on a pant that was any thinner.